fleetdm/fleet/handbook/quality/README.md

 ### Fast track for Fleeties
 Fleeties do not have to wait for QA to reproduce the bug.
 If you are confident it is reproducible, is a bug, and the reproduction steps are well-documented, it can be moved directly to the reproduced state.

-### During release testing
+### Release testing
-When release is in testing, QA should use the the Slack channel #help-release to keep everyone aware of issues found.
-All bugs related to a release should be reported in the channel after creating the bug first.
+When a release is in testing, QA should use the the Slack channel #help-release to keep everyone aware of issues found.
+All bugs found should be reported in the channel after creating the bug first.

-In the release channel, product may decide whether the bug is a release blocker.
+In the #help-release channel, product may decide whether the bug is a release blocker.
+When a release blocking bug is found, the product is responsible for communicating the delay to company stakeholders.

+Release blockers include:
+1. Critical bugs (defined below)
+2. New functionality which impacts previous stable functionality
+3. Incomplete features as defined or implied in the specs

 Release blockers must be fixed before a release can be cut.
+Non-release-blocking bugs may be addressed during a subsequent release per the standard bug process (defined above).

 ### Critical bugs
-A critical bug is defined as: “a bug that causes users to be unable to use a workflow, upgrade Fleet, or causes irreversible damage such as loss of data.”
+A critical bug is defined as: behavior that causes users to:
+* be unable to use a workflow
+* be unable to upgrade Fleet
+* causes irreversible damage such as loss of data
+* introduces a security vulnerability

 The key thing about a critical bug is that we need to immediately inform customers and the community about it so they don’t trigger it themselves.
 When bug meeting the definition of critical is found, the bug finder is responsible for raising an alarm immediately.
 Raising an alarm means: pinging @here in the #help-product channel with the filed bug.